nickkalen/Discord-Bot/README.md

 *docker pull nickkalen/project1*

-To run the container after pulling it, run this line with the xxxxx/yyyyyy part of the discord url https://discord.com/api/webhooks/xxxxxxx/yyyyyyyyy as the environmental variable named MY_PASS
+To run the container after pulling it, run this line with the xxxxx/yyyyyy part of the discord url https://discord.com/api/webhooks/xxxxxxx/yyyyyyyyy as the environmental variable named MY_PASS.
+The contents of xxxxx/yyyyy can be found in the general channel of our discord.

 *docker run -ti -e* MY_PASS=***xxxxxx/yyyyyyy*** *nickkalen/project1*

 Once that line is run, the python script will ask you for a year.
 If you need help, don't type anything and press enter.
 If you want to exit the prompt, type exit then press enter.

 ## Conclusion
 Overall I learned a ton from this project.
 At first starting this project was very overwhelming, but with many trials and errors I now have a much better understanding of how all the pieces (github, docker, python, CLI, and API's) work together.
-Getting to the point where my code worked and posted on the Discord was very satisfying, and in the end I am happy with my work and how far I've come in this class.
+Getting to the point where my code worked and posted on the Discord was very satisfying, and in the end I am happy with my work and with how far I've come in this class.